mbj/devtools/README.md

 require 'devtools/spec_helper'
 ```

-Now you have access to the dm-2 rake tasks, metrics, and spec helpers.
+Now you have access to the ROM rake tasks, metrics, and spec helpers.

 Credits
 -------

-The whole dm-2 team that created and maintained all these tasks before they were centralized here.
+The whole ROM team that created and maintained all these tasks before they were centralized here.

 Contributing
 -------------